Return to Brian Kiteley's home page

 Dan Cryer, Newsday, January 29, 1996:

-As [Gamal and Ib] wander from coffeehouse to marketplace to prison (to interview a member of the Muslim Brotherhood, an anti-government group), Gamal is forever telling stories while Ib transcribes them.
+"I know many songs, but I cannot sing”--Gamal explains to Ib that this is the traditional beginning for Armenian tales.
+So as they wander from coffeehouse to marketplace to prison (to interview a member of the Muslim Brotherhood, an anti-government group), Gamal is forever telling stories while Ib transcribes them.
 Some are autobiographical, others allegorical.
-All of them suggest we are defined (inspired or imprisoned) by the stories we tell ourselves.
+All of them suggest that we are defined (inspired or imprisoned) by the stories we tell ourselves.
 Something is always gained in the translation, as well as lost; so notes Kiteley's prisoner, paraphrasing Salman Rushdie.
 This much is true for Ib, busy translating himself across national and cultural boundaries.
 Lost for the time being, he's surely hard on the trail of finding himself.
-Filled with quirky juxtapositions and odd changes of key, this is a novel that indeed sings—quietly, if assuredly.
+Filled with quirky juxtapositions and odd changes of key, this is a novel that indeed sings--quietly, if assuredly.

 Glen Weldon, The Iowa Review, 1997: